-During the past year the Academy awarded twenty-two Cresson Scholarships to pupils.
-Included in this number were fourteen painters, three sculptors and five illustrators.
+During the past year the Academy awarded twenty-four Cresson Scholarships to pupils.
+There were sixteen painters, three sculptors and five illustrators.
 These awards have been made by the Board of Directors upon the recommendation of the Faculty, with the distinct understanding that the students are not to go abroad at the present time, but that the date of their trip will depend upon the return of European peace and upon the future determination of the Board of Directors.